 Leave the overlook and return to Burma Road, which continues downhill.
 Going around a bend to the right, 0.5 miles from the start, you will pass Ishibashi Trail, which heads off to the left.
 This trail is the second half of the upper loop.
 For now, continue down Burma Road.
-At the next junction and head up the ridge to the left on Eagle’s Nest Trail, which ascends to a line of tall pine trees.
-Next to the trees, you’ll reach Harman Overlook, 0.85 miles from the start, which has another stone bench, where you can rest to admire the view.
+At the next junction, head up the ridge to the left on Eagle’s Nest Trail, which ascends to a line of tall pine trees.
+Next to the trees, reach Harman Overlook, 0.85 miles from the start, which has another stone bench where you can rest to admire the view.

-To the left of the fence, you’ll find the start of Klondike Canyon Trail.
+To the left of the fence, find the start of Klondike Canyon Trail.
 Take it and begin ascending toward a canyon at the southeast end of the reserve.
-After 0.2 miles on this trail and 2.8 miles from the start, you will reach another established vista point, Lundquist View.
-Continue up Klondike Canyon Trail, which will split briefly and then come back together (it’s probably easiest to stay to the left through the split).
+After 0.2 miles on this trail and 2.8 miles from the start, reach another established vista point, Lundquist View.
+Continue up Klondike Canyon Trail, which splits briefly and then comes back together (it’s probably easiest to stay to the left through the split).

-There are a couple trails in this area that can be used to return to Burma Road.
+A couple trails in this area can be used to return to Burma Road.
 For a steep route that gets to another vista point, turn left at the next junction onto Barn Owl Trail.
 You will then reach a junction with Panorama Trail.
 If you want an easier ascent, bear left onto Panorama Trail to wrap around the ridge to Burma Road.
-Otherwise, bear right up Barn Owl Trail, which ascends a very steep slope, with rewarding views over Klondike Canyon and the Pacific Ocean.
+Otherwise, bear right up Barn Owl Trail, which ascends a very steep slope with rewarding views over Klondike Canyon and the Pacific Ocean.

 At the top of the climb (once you’ve caught your breath and enjoyed the views), turn left onto Burma Road.
 Burma Road descends at first, giving back most of the elevation you just gained.
-You will pass a junction with the other end of Panorama Trail (probably the more sensible route) before Burma Road turns uphill and takes you back to the junctions with Toyon Trail and Ishibashi Trail.
+Pass a junction with the other end of Panorama Trail (probably the more sensible route), before Burma Road turns uphill and takes you back to the junctions with Toyon Trail and Ishibashi Trail.

 You have hiked 3.5 miles and completed the lower loop.
 Now turn right up Ishibashi Trail and close out the upper loop.
 This wide single-track ascends through grasses and low brush and has more nice views down over the park toward the ocean.
 The trail levels out past a few junctions and then finishes with an ascent to Burma Road.
 Close the top loop, 4.65 miles from the start, and bear right up Burma Road to walk back up to the trailhead.
-Just like when you started, there are great ocean views over this final ascent in scenic Portuguese Bend Reserve.
+Just like when you started, this final ascent in scenic Portuguese Bend Reserve offers great ocean views.